Global Complexification of Real Analytic Restricted Log-Exp-Analytic Functions: O-Minimal Structures on the Real Field

-\vs{0.1cm} The global sine or cosine function is not definable in an o-minimal expansion of $\mathbb{R}$.
+\begin{remark} The global sine or cosine function is not definable in an o-minimal expansion of $\mathbb{R}$. \end{remark}

-\vs{0.5cm} {\bf1.11 Example} \begin{itemize} \item [(1)] The smallest o-minimal structure on $\mathbb{R}$ is given by the semialgebraic sets (see \cite{34} and \cite{30}).
-This is the pure real field and it is denoted by $\mathbb{R}$. {$\mathbb{R}$} \item [(2)] $\mathbb{R}_{\textnormal{exp}}$ {$\mathbb{R}_{\textnormal{exp}}$}, the structure generated on the real field by the global exponential function $\exp:\mathbb{R} \to \mathbb{R}_{>0}$ (i.e. the smallest structure containing the semialgebraic sets and the graph of the exponential function), is o-minimal.
-(With a theorem of Khovanskii from \cite{20} together with the result from \cite{36} that the theory of $\mathbb{R}_{\textnormal{exp}}$ is model complete we obtain o-minimality.) \item [(3)] $\mathbb{R}_{\textnormal{an}}$ {$\mathbb{R}_{\textnormal{an}}$}, the structure generated on the real field by the restricted analytic functions, is o-minimal (see \cite{10} together with Gabrielov's theorem from \cite{15} that the complement of a globally subanalytic function is again globally subanalytic; see also \cite{23}, Section 1 for an analytic proof).
-The sets definable in $\mathbb{R}_{\textnormal{an}}$ are precisely the globally subanalytic ones (see \cite{11}). \item [(4)] $\mathbb{R}_{\textnormal{an,exp}}$ {$\mathbb{R}_{\textnormal{an,exp}}$}, the structure generated by $\mathbb{R}_{\textnormal{an}}$ and $\mathbb{R}_{\textnormal{exp}}$, is o-minimal (see for example \cite{13} for a model-theoretic proof respectively \cite{23}, Section 2 for an analytic proof). \end{itemize}
+\begin{example} \begin{itemize} \item [(1)] The smallest o-minimal structure on the real field is given by the semialgebraic sets (see~\cite{36} and~\cite{32}).
+We call this the structure on the real field and it is denoted by $\mathbb{R}$. {$\mathbb{R}$} \item [(2)] $\mathbb{R}_{\textnormal{exp}}$ {$\mathbb{R}_{\textnormal{exp}}$}, the structure generated on the real field by the global exponential function $\exp:\mathbb{R} \to \mathbb{R}_{>0}$ (i.e. the smallest structure containing the semialgebraic sets and the graph of the exponential function), is o-minimal.
+(With a theorem of Khovanskii~\cite{22} together with the result of Wilkie~\cite{38} that the theory of $\mathbb{R}_{\textnormal{exp}}$ is model complete we obtain o-minimality.) \item [(3)] $\mathbb{R}_{\textnormal{an}}$ {$\mathbb{R}_{\textnormal{an}}$}, the structure generated on the real field by the restricted analytic functions, is o-minimal (see~\cite{10} together with a theorem of Gabrielov~\cite{16} that the complement of a globally subanalytic function is again globally subanalytic; see also \cite{25}, Section 1 for an analytic proof).
+The sets definable in $\mathbb{R}_{\textnormal{an}}$ are precisely the globally subanalytic ones (see~\cite{11}). \item [(4)] $\mathbb{R}_{\textnormal{an,exp}}$ {$\mathbb{R}_{\textnormal{an,exp}}$}, the structure generated by $\mathbb{R}_{\textnormal{an}}$ and $\mathbb{R}_{\textnormal{exp}}$, is o-minimal (see for example~\cite{13} for a model-theoretic proof and~\cite{25}, Section 2 for an analytic proof). \end{itemize} \end{example}